 - Individual Studies

-- Bachelor-degree programs identified as “2+2” programs, which require an associate’s degree as an entrance requirement.
+- Bachelor-degree programs that require an associate’s degree or other credential as an entrance requirement.

 The following academic standards/requirements also apply:

 - Students who have been academically suspended may not declare secondary majors until successfully completing 12 additional credits in their primary major with a 2.0 minimum graduation GPA.